 We organised 6 games, knowing we probably wouldn't get through them all, but it's always good to have a few up your sleeve in case the kids start to go crazy, or the weather is bad.
 We went with some old traditional faves - pass the parcel, pin the tail on the donkey, piñata, duck duck goose, and what's the time Mr Wolf.
 We only played the first 3 in the end as the kids were happy enough tearing around the garden in the sunshine (phew!).

 We made the pass the parcel with layers of newspaper and a chocolate in between each layer a few nights before.
-I grabbed the 'pin the tail' template from a party shop (whilst ordering the balloons) and just had to cut out the tails.
+I grabbed the 'pin the tail' template from a party shop and just had to cut out the tails.

-6. Accept help when offered, or ask for it!
+6. Accept help when it's offered... or ask for it!

 I was so relieved when my Mum offered to make the birthday cake - baking and decorating cakes is definitely not my forte.
-Of course Lucas chose one of the more complicated cakes, so it took quite a lot of time and effort, but turned out amazingly, don't you think?
+Of course Lucas chose one of the more complicated cakes, so it took quite a lot of time and effort for my Mum, but it turned out amazingly, don't you think?

 My little boy was suitably impressed!